Facilities and Instrumentation

 The department of chemistry and biochemistry, housed on the second floor of Meyer Hall, features approximately 6,750 square feet of laboratory and lecture space.
 Three general chemistry laboratories, each with a maximum enrollment of 24 students, keep lab sessions small.
 For higher-level courses, two organic laboratories are reserved for 18 students each.
 Boasting approximately 3,000 square feet of research laboratory space, the department includes the following specialized facilities: synthesis, physical chemistry, and biochemistry laboratories.
 The department is equipped with ample storage space, a solvent storage bunker, and a preps room.
 Special lecture rooms, each with a maximum capacity of 48 students, are available for classroom demonstrations.
 A departmental computer lab gives students access to 10 computers, both Mac and PC, and a laser printer, while a student lounge area provides the perfect study and relaxation spot.

-The department has an excellent selection of equipment, including a 200 MHz Nuclear Magnetic Resonance instrument (NMR) (upgraded in 2004), FT-IR, GC, GC-MS, HPLC, various lasers, and glass-blowing equipment.
+The department has an excellent selection of equipment, including a 400 MHz Broadbad Nuclear Magnetic Resonance (NMR) instrument (Bruker Advance III, purchased fall 2013), FT-IR, GC, GC-MS, HPLC, various lasers, and glass-blowing equipment.
 A detailed listing of the major equipment can be found on the instrumentation page.

 Chemistry research builds upon the contributions of fellow scientists, making it vital for the chemist to have access to a wealth of published literature.
 ONU's Heterick Memorial Library subscribes to approximately 1,000 paper journals.
 Additionally, Ohio Link provides access to more than 3,000 electronic journals, including the 36 publications of the American Chemical Society.
 Students and faculty can utilize more than 100 online databases, including Chemical Abstracts Services (CAS) via Scifinder Scholar, Access Science, The Handbook of Chemistry & Physics, and the Science Citation Index.